YasinSharifbeigy/Online_Subtitle/README.md

 ```
 Ensure that your audio input device (e.g., microphone) is properly configured for real-time processing.

-### Supported Libraries
-This project uses the following Python libraries:
-    NumPy: For numerical computations.
-    Librosa: For audio feature extraction.
-    WebSockets: For WebSocket communication.
-    Downloader: To manage data downloads.
-    PyTorch: For machine learning and deep learning models with CUDA support.
-    CTranslate2: Optimized inference engine supporting CUDA.
-    Transformers: For pre-trained NLP models.
-    FastText: For fast and efficient text classification and word representation.
-    SentencePiece: For tokenization.
-    NLTK: For natural language processing.
-    OpenAI Whisper: For transcription using Whisper models.
-    Faster Whisper: Optimized version of Whisper with CUDA support.
-    Silero VAD: For voice activity detection.
-    SpeechBrain: For speech processing and analysis.
-    SciPy: For scientific computing.
-    Pandas: For data analysis and manipulation.
-    Tqdm: For progress bars.

 ## Supported Libraries
 - [PyTorch](https://pytorch.org/) - For machine learning and deep learning models.
 - [Librosa](https://librosa.org/) - For audio feature extraction.